 Short haired verses Long haired: So what's the difference?
 It really is a matter of preference.
 I love both!!!!

 First and foremost, they are the same breed but one has a longer coat.
-Whilst long hair are popular in Europe, America do not allow this coat type in their breed standard.
-However there have been some quality long haired dogs imported from the US from short haired parents who both possess the recessive long hair gene.
-The popularity is slowly growing and quality show dogs are becoming very competitive in all breed competition with the very first Best in Show at an All Breed Confirmation Show achieved in Tasmania in 2019.
-They are popular performance dogs in many disciplines.
+Whilst long hair are popular in Europe, America do not allow this coat type in confirmation showing but allow them in their register.
+There have been some quality long haired dogs imported from the US from short haired parents.
+The popularity of the Longhair is slowly gaining momentum as more and more of these beautiful dogs improve in quality and are appear more and more on the show scene.
+The very first Best in Show at an All Breed Confirmation Show was achieved in Tasmania in 2019 and are becoming more competitive in specialty shows.
+They are popular performance dogs in many disciplines and make awesome companions.

 The standard for coat: